ImanSeyed/imanseyed.github.io/_posts/2025-07-05-demystifying-firmware-blobs-in-linux.md

 Most Linux systems rely on binary blobs to activate the full capabilities of hardware like Bluetooth and Wi-Fi chips.
 But what are these blobs, and how does the kernel load them?
 ### Understanding Firmware Blobs
 The Linux kernel supports loading files (blobs) from userspace to enable specific hardware functionalities.
 These files may include **CPU microcode**, **firmware for device microcontrollers**, or **auxiliary data used by drivers**.
-Some of this data is optional, and only used to add additional features of the target device.
+Some of this data is optional, and only used to support additional features on the target device.
->The main idea is to load the blob in the kernel and upload it to the target device (like a Bluetooth chip from MediaTek, for example).
+>The main idea is to load the blob in the kernel and send it to the target device.
 We'll dive into this later, but for now, let's move on.
 {: .prompt-tip }

 You can find the blobs provided by vendors [here](https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/tree).
 Usually this repository (or one of its mirrors) is the upstream source for `linux-firmware` package in distributions, unless the distribution decides to compress each blob to reduce size.